 Everybody talks about Vitamin D and calcium for bones, yet many people don’t know that Vitamin K is one of the best vitamins for osteoporosis.
 Vitamin K is required for the proper utilization of calcium and helps to bind newly absorbed calcium to the bone matrix.
 It activates osteocalcin, which guides calcium into bones and prevents its absorption into organs, joint spaces and arteries.
 Vitamin K helps maintain bone mineral density by decreasing the activity of osteoclasts, cells that break down bone, making it one of the best vitamins for osteoporosis.
 It also provides critical protection to your heart and arteries by activating matrix Gla protein (MGP), a protein that inhibits calcification or hardening of the arteries.

 There are three main forms of Vitamin K – K1, 2 and 3 and K 2.
-K2 is composed of MK 4 and MK 7.
 MK-4 and MK-7 are the two subclasses of K2.
 The MK 7 is the most active form of Vitamin K2 and most widely studied for its role in bone and cardiovascular health.
 Most people do not consume enough MK-7 to meet cardiovascular and bone health needs.
 Compromised intestinal absorption can also lead to insufficient K2 levels leaving calcium available to be exported out of bone and into other tissues.
-Other medications such as antibiotics, cholesterol-lowering medications and laxatives have also been found to contribute to a deficiency of vitamin K.

 Vitamin D: A Calcium Saver